 TestArchitect is a codeless, keyword-driven automation framework that makes it easy for teams to create and manage large test suites.

 When I asked Hung Q. Nguyen the co-founder of LogiGear why he created Test Architect he mentioned that creating a test is one thing.
-But tests change and they change very rapidly.
-How do you rapidly change the test and maintaining it and updating it so that you can scale?
+But tests change, and they change very rapidly.
+How do you rapidly change the test, maintain, and update it so that you can scale?
 That was the thinking behind the design of Test Architect.

 22. Galen Framework